A missing notebook found in the road, poor voicemail transcriptions, Google Translations and a call from a police officer. It’s been a long day.

 I listened to the actual first voicemail.
 Instead of some Spanish cursing at me, it was a woman’s voice asking me to please return her phone call about returning the notebook.
 Excellent job on Transcription there, cell phone carrier.

 Some time passed and I decided to give the owner a call.
 I was greeted by an elderly couple who seemed really nice.
-The
+The husband put me on speakerphone so they could both hear me.

 I explained the situation and apologized for the miscommunication.
 I asked them why they said I was being recorded out in the middle of the country.
 The gentleman apparently left the notebook on his rear bumper and thought that someone took it off his truck.